will-wow/ramda-talk-old/deck/deck.md

 ???

-So pulling it all together, I'm currently using Ramda on an Angular 4 project, and this is what a lot of the code looks like - a bunch of small pointfree functions, composed together, and tested in isolation.
+So pulling it all together, we're currently using Ramda on an Angular 4 project, and this is what a lot of the code looks like - a bunch of small pointfree functions, composed together into more complicated functions, and tested in isolation.
 Then our component classes mostly just handle holding state, and call out to the pure functions for any logic.

 It's made our code really readable and testable - and we've had some fun suggesting refactors while pairing - "hey, we can actually drop that last parameter all together".